Sena SM10 Test

 I’ve written about the continuing advances made with helmet communication systems before, and it’s time to do it once again.
 On a recent 2,000 moto-trek with some friends, I was able to take my Sena SMH10 helmet communication system to the next level.The SMH10 is a great system that affords the user clarity and substantial volume, but like most other systems, if you want to listen to music, that is a strictly a solo affair.

 That is not the case anymore thanks to the brand new SM10 dual stream Bluetooth stereo transmitter.
 Essentially the SM10 is a stereo audio adapter product based on Bluetooth 2.1+EDR technology.

-Alan Tecchio is a freelance writer based in the NY metro area who has interviewed hundreds of celebrities.
+.Alan Tecchio is a freelance writer based in the NY metro area who has interviewed hundreds of celebrities.
 He is an avid motorcyclist and active Motorcycle Safety Foundation RiderCoach.
 Alan is the lead singer of the rock band Autumn Hour and also sings for the heavy metal band Seven Witches.